A Video Is Worth 4096 Tokens: Verbalize Videos To Understand Them In Zero Shot: Evaluation and Results

 \textit{Metrics}: Following \citet{hussain2017automatic}, for the topic and emotion classification task, we evaluate our pipeline using top-1 accuracy as the evaluation metric.
 Further, since \citet{hussain2017automatic} did not use any fixed set of vocabulary for annotations, rather they relied on annotator-provided labels, the labels are often very close (like cheerful, excited, and happy).
 Therefore, based on nearness in \citet{PLUTCHIK19803} wheel of emotions, we club nearby emotions and use these seven main categories: joy, trust, fear, anger, disgust, anticipation, and unclear.
 For the action-reason task, following \citet{hussain2017automatic}, we evaluate our accuracy on the action and reason retrieval tasks where 29 random options along with 1 ground truth are provided to the model to find which one is the ground truth.
 Further, we also generate action and reason statements and evaluate the generation's faithfulness with the ground truth using metrics like ROUGE, BLEU, CIDEr, and METEOR.

-\textbf{Persuasion strategy dataset}: Further, we contribute an important task on advertisement story understanding task, namely persuasion strategy identification.
+\textbf{3.~Persuasion strategy dataset}: Further, we contribute an important task on advertisement story understanding task, namely persuasion strategy identification.
 Fig.~\ref{fig:persuasion-strategy-dataset-examples} shows a few examples from the curated dataset.
 For this task, we collected 2203 video advertisements from popular brands available on the web publicly and use the persuasion strategy labels defined by \citet{singla2022persuasion}.
 We use the following 12 strategies as our target persuasion strategy set: \textit{Social Identity, Concreteness, Anchoring and Comparison, Overcoming Reactance, Reciprocity, Foot-in-the-Door, Authority, Social Impact, Anthropomorphism, Scarcity, Social Proof,} and \textit{Unclear}.
 In order to make the class labels easier to understand for non-expert human annotators, we make a list of 15 yes/no type-questions containing questions like ``\textit{Was there any expert (person or company) (not celebrity) encouraging to use the product/brand?
 Was the company showcasing any awards (e.g., industrial or government)?
 Did the video show any customer reviews or testimonials?}'' (complete list in Appendix:Table~\ref{table:persuasion strategy questions}).

 Each human annotator watches 15 videos such that each video gets viewed by at least two annotators and answers these questions for each video.
 Based on all the responses for a video, we assign labels to that video.
 We remove videos with an inter-annotator score of less than 60\%.
 After removing those, we get a dataset with 1002 videos, with an average length of 33 secs and a distribution as shown in Fig.~\ref{fig:persuasion-strategy-dataset-distribution}.
-This dataset is then used for the persuasion strategy identification task.

-\textit{Metrics}: We evaluate the performance using top-1 accuracy metric.
+This dataset is then used for the persuasion strategy identification task. \textit{Metrics}: We evaluate the performance using top-1 accuracy metric.
 Videos have a varied number of strategies, therefore, we consider a response to be correct if the predicted strategy is present among the list of ground-truth strategies.

+\textbf{4.~Long-Form Video Understanding (LVU)}: \citet{wu2021towards} released a benchmark comprising of 9 diverse tasks for long video understanding and consisting of over 1000 hours of video.
+The various tasks consist of content understanding (`relationship', `speaking style', `scene/place'), user engagement prediction (`YouTube like ratio', `YouTube popularity'), and movie metadata prediction (`director', `genre', `writer', `movie release year'). \citet{wu2021towards} use top-1 classification accuracy for content understanding and metadata prediction tasks and MSE for user engagement prediction tasks.